m-walas/HomeAIVision/documentation/technical_documentation.md

 ### save_image

-- **Purpose**: Saves an image to the filesystem, organizing it into daily folders if configured, and enforcing storage limits.
+- **Purpose**: Saves an image to the filesystem, organizing it into daily folders and enforcing storage limits.

 ### HomeAIVisionStore.async_load